Fixed-target charmonium production and pion parton distributions: Introduction

 To perform this study, we employ the NRQCD framework, along the lines developed in Ref.~\cite{Beneke:1996tk}.
 Although limited to leading order (LO), this approach provides an adequate description of the fixed-target $J/\psi$ and $\psi(2S)$ production data and can be used as a tool for accessing the pion PDFs.
 Our primary goal is to obtain a good phenomenological description of both pion and proton-induced data, and to explore the sensitivity of the results to the pion quark-gluon structure.
 Assuming that the LDMEs are independent of the beam species, the proton-induced cross sections are also included in this analysis.
 Since the proton PDFs are well known, the proton-induced data should help constraining the values of LDMEs common to both the proton and pion data.

 Results of an earlier study limited to total cross sections of charmonium production were recently reported~\cite{Hsieh:2021yzg}.
 A new set of color-octet LDMEs, leading to a good agreement between the charmonium production data and the NRQCD fit was obtained.
 Here, we extend the study by including the $x_F$-dependent cross sections for $J/\psi$ and $\psi(2S)$ production as well as their ratios for both pion and proton beams in the global fit.
+The distributions of the differential $x_F$ cross sections are calculated by convolving the partonic cross sections, the LDMEs of the various subprocesses and the associated beam and target parton densities.
+An adequate NRQCD description of such a large dataset should impose a strong constrain on the pion PDFs.
 In order to minimize nuclear matter effects that are not well understood, the present analysis is limited to data taken with the lightest targets available: hydrogen, lithium and beryllium.
 Data with heavier targets were considered only for the $J/\psi$ to $\psi(2S)$ cross section ratios, assuming nuclear effects are largely independent of the charmonium states.

 This paper is organized as follows.
 In Sec.~\ref{sec:PDFs}, we describes distinctive features of parton densities in four pion PDFs.
 The NRQCD formalism used for this study is introduced in Sec.~\ref{sec:NRQCD}.
-Section~\ref{sec:DATA} briefly describes the $J/\psi$ and $\psi(2S)$ data sets used in the global fit.
+Section~\ref{sec:DATA} briefly describes the $J/\psi$ and $\psi(2S)$ datasets used in the global fit.
 We present the results of NRQCD calculations using various pion PDFs and the comparison with the charmonium data in Sec.~\ref{sec:results}.
 Finally we comment on the fit results in Sec.~\ref{sec:discussion} and conclude in Sec.~\ref{sec:conclusion}